khaledbnmohamed/basic-ticketing-system-PlanRadar/react_app/README.md

-# Sample Task Management App Using React
+# Sample Ticket Management App Using React

 This project uses -